microsoft/emerging-opportunities/.NET/Authentication/Readme.md

 Resource: [Id Token / Access Token Explanation](https://www.youtube.com/watch?v=sICt5aS7wzk)

 **Issues**

-- Issues with graphql and EasyAuth (single page application requiring specific header for cross origin)
+- Graphql and EasyAuth: SPA (single page applications) require specific header variables when using OAuth2.0 flow.
+And we do not have a way of accessing how GraphQL submits it's header

 **Solution**

 Postman and Web Api

 > If you have **multifactor** enabled for your account, you MUST use (Authorization Code with PKCE)